IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/7-source-to-image.md

 * server.xml in the root directory
 * *.war file in the target directory

 Before the code can be pushed to OpenShift, the 'war' file (Java web archive with microservice) needs to be built with Maven.
+Note: Maven is installed in the Cloud Shell.
+If you are using Cloud Shell, run Maven "locally" as instructed a little further down!

 The tools image 'nheidloff/openshift-workshop-tools:v1' comes with Maven installed.
 Run the tools image from the root directory.